dazdaz/joplin-shell/README.md

 - `e <note-id>` - Export single note as file in the chosen format

 **Note**: Export commands automatically extract and save any file attachments (images, PDFs, documents, etc.) to an `attachments` subdirectory within each export folder.
 Attachments are organized by note and maintain their original filenames.

+### Path Format Support
+You can reference notes using notebook context with the format `notebook-id/note-id`:
+- `n 38292a07/38292a03` - View note `38292a03` from notebook `38292a07`
+- `cat 38292a07/38292a03` - View note content with notebook context
+- `vim 38292a07/38292a03` - Edit note with notebook context

+This is especially useful when search results show `[38292a07/38292a03] My Note Title` format.

 #### Help
 - `h`, `help`, or `?` - Show help message